 If you change your mind after entering into a contract, there’s a certain period (after you have entered that contract) called "cooling off" in which you have 10 business days to cancel the contract, without incurring any fees or charges.

-If you cancel a market contract within this "cooling-off" period, the terms of your existing energy contract will apply.
+If you cancel a contract within this "cooling-off" period, the terms of your previous contract will apply.

 If your supply is disrupted or interrupted, or you are experiencing any type of fault or failure, you should contact the faults number on your bill.
 If you cannot find that number, call us on 133 914 and we will transfer you to your distributor.
 If you call outside our business hours of 8am-7pm you will be transferred to the National Response Centre.